Arcanjowz/Minimalistic-UI_WoW/README.md

 AFTER DOING EVERYTHING CORRECTLY

 -> Enter the game, open the ElvUI tab, and go to Profiles.
 My profile should be there if it doesn't load automatically.

+EXTRAS

+To update some of the addons automatically, use this -> https://gitlab.com/woblight/GitAddonsManager To have a beatiful and modern game [for EPOCH SERVERS] -> https://github.com/TVBrowntown/epochHD